hankzhang2003/spotify-billboard-analysis/README.md

 ### Description of Dataset

 This dataset contains information about the Billboard Hot 100 Songs chart ranging from August 1958 to January 2020.
 The data was taken from data.world.
-The first data table contains data about the position of each song on the chart over the time period and has 320,000 rows.
-The second data table contains data about the features of each song and has 28,500 rows.
+The first data table (hot-stuff.csv, also known as weeks) contains data about the position of each song on the chart over the time period and has 320,000 rows.
+The second data table (hot-100-audio features.csv, also known as features) contains data about the features of each song and has 28,500 rows.

 &nbsp;